Frequently Asked Questions

 What if I'm being pulled over and I'm not the driver?

 By way of the BlueJay Environmental Survey (the in-the-moment one), you will be able to let your officer know if you are driving the car or not.
-And if you let a friend or family member use your car for a moment, you'll know right away that they were pulled over, and where they were pulled over at.
+And if you let a friend or family member use your car for a moment, you'll know right away that they were pulled over.

 Can any of the information I'm volunteering hurt or incriminate me?:

-Generally, no. BlueJay promotes transparency, and the only way this platform can do any harm is dependent on the accuracy and the kind of the information provided in your BlueJay Driver Profile and during the BlueJay Environmental Survey.
+BlueJay promotes transparency, and the only way this platform can do any harm is dependent on the accuracy and the kind of the information provided in your BlueJay Driver Profile.

 Can I delete my account from BlueJay?

 Yes.
-While our encryption ensures that this data is virtually impossible to be used by a third party (even BlueJay employees can't read it), we can and will honor requests to delete your personal information, so you know you have the option to exit at any time.
+While our encryption ensures that this data is virtually impossible to be used by a third party, we can and will honor requests to delete your personal information.
+You have the option to exit at any time.

 Is my information safe?:

-Your information is safe and secure, and here's where we start talking like nerds.
-All people that BlueJay serves are protected using extreme levels of encryption, multi factor authentication, and different locations that data is stored.
-This is the same level of security as used by organizations such as the FBI or military.
+Your information is safe and secure.
+All people that BlueJay serves are protected using extreme levels of encryption, multi-factor authentication, and different locations that data is stored.